-- Self-Awareness: The ability to reflect on one’s own feelings and thoughts.
+- Self-Awareness: The ability to be mindful and aware of one’s own feelings, thoughts, motives and interests.

-- Self-Management (or Self-Regulation): The ability to control one’s own thoughts and behavior.
+- Self-Regulation: The ability to manage one’s own thoughts, body and behavior.

-- Social-Awareness: The ability to empathize with others, recognize social cues and adapt to various situations.
+- Social-Awareness: The ability to empathize with others, recognize social cues, regulate behavior in groups and adapt to various situations.

 - Relationship Skills: The ability to communicate, make friends, manage disappointments, recognize peer pressure and cooperate.

-- Responsible Decision-Making: The ability to make healthy choices about one’s own behavior while weighing consequences for others.
+- Responsible Decision-Making: The ability to make healthy choices about one’s own behavior while weighing consequences for self and others.

-Becoming a capable, communicative, and autonomous person is a central goal of social-emotional growth, along with a developing awareness of one’s own feelings, and the ability to empathize with others and act with care and compassion.
+Three- and four-year-olds are acquiring social and verbal skills at a rapid rate, and they are using these skills with their teachers, peers and caregivers to express their feelings and interests in new ways.
+Becoming a capable, communicative and autonomous person is a central goal of social-emotional growth at this age, along with a developing awareness of one’s own feelings and the ability to empathize with others and act with care and compassion.
 Young children begin with learning to trust the new school environment and the adults and children that inhabit it.
 They start to find ways to express themselves as effectively and positively as possible.
 Teachers use the Second Step curriculum to help teach and model ways of identifying and regulating feelings, solving conflicts and internalizing social rules and values.
 The complex and delightful world of friendship and imaginative play is discovered and explored, and the norms of belonging to a group are built.
 Taking care of yourself, developing patience and persistence, and beginning to engage in the compromises needed for authentic cooperation are daily successes and also long-term projects.

+Nine- and ten-year-olds are blossoming in their intellectual interests, eager to seek out explanations for how and why things work and are more interested in the bigger world issues of justice and fairness.
+New social challenges arise with this awareness, as do new opportunities for leadership, compassion and community mindedness.
 Regular class meetings are a forum for exploring social issues, participating in a democratic process, discussing diversity and identity, planning class events and celebrations, and generating solutions to problems.
 Students develop personal responsibility and effective work and study habits within the community-minded context of the classroom.
-They learn to be an advocate for their learning, and to demonstrate empathy and concern for others.
+They learn to be an advocate for their learning and to demonstrate empathy and concern for others.
 Students broaden their emotional vocabulary and practice communication strategies for solving conflict, dealing with a range of feelings and the ups and downs of daily life.
 Mistakes and conflicts provide opportunities to learn, build resilience, restore trust and generate solutions.
-Students contribute to the larger school community as mentors for younger students, classroom helpers, and volunteers in the library; they also take on leadership roles for building and school assemblies, tours and events.
+Second Step’s Anti-Bullying Curriculum is used at this level to teach students how to identify and manage peer pressure, how to deepen skills of inclusion and conflict resolution, and how to prevent social and physical aggression.
+Students contribute to the larger school community as mentors for younger students, classroom helpers and volunteers in the library; they also take on leadership roles for building and school assemblies, tours and events.